All Products

 );

-Create a foreign key index named ss_item_sk for the store_sales table and allow the foreign key index to be associated with the i_item_sk key of the item table.
+Add a foreign key ss_item_sk to the store_sales table and associate it with the i_item_sk key of the item table.

 ALTER TABLE store_sales ADD CONSTRAINT ss_item_sk FOREIGN KEY (ss_item_sk) REFERENCES item (i_item_sk);

-For more information, see Use primary and foreign key constraints to eliminate unnecessary joins.
+For more information, see Eliminate unnecessary joins using primary and foreign key constraints.

 Syntax